 FOLLOW DEADLINES.
 Late essays are accepted but are penalized 10% per day that the essay is late.
 No essays are accepted after the last day of class in order to give the instructor time to grade.
+Students must submit all essays to be eligible to pass.
 Because due dates are so important in this class, students have the following resources to help them know important due dates: